-Humans are by nature omnivorous frugivores and we naturally crave carbohydrate because the brain requires a large amount of carbohydrate for normal function.
-Any plan that restricts carbohydrate goes against human nature.
-For most people, a True Human Diet high in fruits, sweet vegetables and lean animal protein satisfies the hunger drive while allowing the body to release stored fat for use as energy.
+Humans are by nature carnivorous frugivores.
+For most people, a diet high in animal protein (meat, eggs, fish, poultry) supplemented with fresh, mostly low sugar fruits as desired satisfies the hunger drive while allowing the body to release stored fat for use as energy.

 Exercise is greatly over-rated as a component of weight loss plans.
 To lose a pound of fat you have to expend 3500 calories more than you consume as food.

 Aerobic exercise does not efficiently burn fat.
 Since the average person uses only about 100 calories to walk or run a mile, this means you have to walk or run 35 miles to burn one pound of fat.
 You can consume the 500 calories expended in a 5 mile run in about 15 minutes or less.

 Studies show that when people use aerobic exercise in conjunction with caloric restriction in hopes of losing fat, they end up losing significant amounts of muscle, which lowers their metabolic rate, making it more difficult to stay lean.

 To stay lean for life, you need to maintain the lean mass that you had in your teen years.
 Strength training provides the best method to regain and maintain lean mass throughout life.
 I recommend brief, high intensity strength training.
 This provides all the training you need in one 15-30 minute session performed only once weekly.